edap/udk-lying-on-the-sierpinsky-carpet/readme.md

 Students are free to explore the topic with the software they do prefer, although the examples in class will use GLSL shaders.
 A basic coding experience is necessary (you nedd to know what variables, float numbers and loops are).

+### Lesson 1, 26/11/2022
+Introduction to the course.
+Theory, cartesian plane and definition of a function.
+Intro to shaders, install visual studio code and glslCanvas extension.

+### Lesson 2, 9/11/2022

+Koch curve drawing algorithm (credits to Daniel Shiffman tutorial).

+Exercise: Modify the line class, add randomness.
+Maybe add colors depending on the iteration level?